 - Post signs and reminders at entrances and in strategic places providing instruction on hand hygiene, cough and sneeze etiquette and COVID-19 symptoms.
 Signs should remind individuals that those who have a fever, cough or any sign of sickness should not enter.
 Post signs for non-English speakers, as needed.

 Review Workforce Practices

-- If there is no negative impact to the organization, consider allowing workers who can and wish to work remotely to continue to do so.
+- Evaluate whether any more employees can feasibly work remotely and to the extent reasonable, take steps to enable such employees to work from home.
 The ongoing use of virtual meetings, conferences and service provision should be prioritized.
 When this is not possible, stagger shifts, start times and break times as feasible to reduce physical proximity at any given time and minimize people on site.

-- Consider posting signs in parking areas and entrances that ask guests and visitors to wear cloth face coverings if possible, to not enter the building if they are sick and to stay six feet away from employees, if possible.
+- Consider posting signs in parking areas and entrances reminding guests and visitors to wear cloth face coverings if possible, to not enter the building if they are sick and to stay six feet away from employees, if possible.